BPerezLamarque/Phylosignal_network/README.md

 which corresponds to the number of orchid species (**nb_A**), the number of fungal species (**nb_B**), and the Mantel correlation between phylogenetic distances and degree difference distances for orchids (**mantel_cor_A**), its associated upper p-value (**pvalue_high_A**), its associated lower p-value (**pvalue_low_A**).

-Thus, here we do not detect any significant phylogenetic signal in degrees of generalism for the orchids (p-value>0.05).
+Thus, here we do not detect any significant phylogenetic signal in the degree of generalism for the orchids (p-value>0.05).